 All other video captured prior to the 1.5 seconds before you press the shutter will be discarded, so there’s no need to worry that the constant video recording will fill up your iPhone’s storage.

-1. Shoot A Live Photo
+1. How To Take A Live Photo

-On your iPhone 6s or 6s Plus, open the native camera app and make sure the shooting mode is set to Photo (you can’t shoot Live Photos in any of the other shooting modes).
+Open the native camera app and make sure the shooting mode is set to Photo (you can’t shoot Live Photos in any of the other shooting modes).

-The Live Photos button is the round icon shown on the left of the screenshot below.
+The Live Photos option is the round icon shown on the left of the screenshot below.
 If the icon is yellow, Live Photos is switched on.
 If the icon is white, tap it once to turn on the Live Photos feature.

 Remember that the 1.5 seconds of video starts before you press the shutter button, so make sure you compose your shot and hold it there for a couple of seconds before you press the shutter.